 This is where we need to look closely at the ingredients Nicotinic Acid versus Nicotinamide or Niacinimide.

 There is one common misconception when it comes to using Vitamin B3.
-Nicotinamide is a specific amide – a particular chemical structure form of B3.
-It is not niacin, which is the acid version of Vitamin B3, which on occasion has the unpleasant side effect of causing the skin to flush; Nicotinamide or Niacinimide doesn’t have this side effect.
+Nicotinamide is a specific amide – a particular chemical structure form ofB3.
+It is not niacin, which is the acid version of Vitamin B3.
+On occasion, it can have the unpleasant side effect of causing the skin to flush; Nicotinamide or Niacinimide doesn’t have this side effect.

 The naked truth

-In short, it’s an incredibly restorative ingredient.
-It helps restore energy in the cells; it can repair damage to our DNA; it fights off external stressors that can ultimately lead to premature ageing, like discolouration and fine lines.
-It reduces the effects of sun-damaged skin – preventing the transfer of pigment within the skin.
-Thanks to vitamin B3’s anti-inflammatory properties, it can also reduce redness and irritation whilst strengthening the skin’s barrier.
+In short, vitamin B3 is an incredibly restorative ingredient.
+It helps restore energy in the cell, repair damage to our DNA, fight off external stressors that can lead to premature ageing, prevent lines and wrinkles by reducing GAGs, and lift discolouration by preventing the transfer of pigment within the skin.
+It is also extremely balancing on an oily, combination skin type and helps to clear up acne and breakouts.